George joined the firm in 1994 and became a partner in 1998. His practice

 focuses on real estate, business, and civil litigation matters.

-He has a broad range of experience in the areas of business disputes, partnership/tenant-in-common
+He has a broad range of experience in the following areas:

 George has successfully represented both sides in eminent domain matters:

 - He serves as counsel for business and property owners when a public agency

 - He represents San Diego Gas and Electric, whenever a utility project requires